-This corporate plan 2015-20 sits alongside the council's budgets and Medium Term Financial Strategy.
+This Corporate Plan 2015-20 sits alongside the council's budgets and Medium Term Financial Strategy.
 These documents ensure that resources are available for the delivery of the corporate plan.

-The corporate plan 2015-20 also links closely to the council's risk management strategy and corporate risk register.
+The Corporate Plan 2015-20 also links closely to the council's risk management strategy and corporate risk register.
 The council has a comprehensive approach to risk management which ensures that all strategic risks are appropriately identified, managed and mitigated against.

-The diagram below summarises how our priorities, actions and performance targets are delivered through delivery plans, financial plans and agreed staff actions.
+The diagram on the next page summarises how our priorities, actions and performance targets are delivered